mikenguyen13/data_analysis/_book/32-biases.md

 3.  **Omitted Variable Bias (see [Endogeneity])**: When you aggregate data, you lose information.
 If the loss of this information results in omitting important predictors that are correlated with both the independent and dependent variables, it can introduce omitted variable bias.

-4.  [**Simpson's Paradox**]: This is a special case of aggregation bias where a trend appears in several different groups of data but disappears or reverses when these groups are combined.

 ### Simpson's Paradox

 Simpson's Paradox, also known as the Yule-Simpson effect, is a phenomenon in probability and statistics where a trend that appears in different groups of data disappears or reverses when the groups are combined.
 It's a striking example of how aggregated data can sometimes provide a misleading representation of the actual situation.